Last updated on March 30, 2025

 Other Builds

-The first is a dedicated self-mill strategy using Hermit Druid alongside Laboratory Maniac or Thassa’s Oracle.
-You may want to play some dredge cards like Stinkweed Imp and Golgari Grave-Troll to accelerate this process.
+The first alternate goes for combos and is a dedicated self-mill strategy that uses Hermit Druid alongside Laboratory Maniac or Thassa's Oracle.
+You may want to play some dredge cards like Stinkweed Imp and Golgari Grave-Troll to accelerate this process.ย

-Some players like builds that use Birthing Pod and Prime Speaker Vannifar along with Muldrotha to keep sacrificing creatures for value while going up the chain.
+Some players like builds that use Birthing Pod and Prime Speaker Vannifar along with Muldrotha to keep sacrificing creatures for value while you go up the chain.

 Other builds like to win with a big Lord of Extinction or Consuming Aberration sacrificed to Jarad, Golgari Lich Lord.